csu-hci-projects/GestureRecognition/README.md

 # GestureRecognition

 The intent of this repository is to make use of gesture recognition as part of a 3D user interface, and evaluate the 3D user interface.
 The project builds on top the [CNN Gesture Recognizer](https://github.com/asingh33/CNNGestureRecognizer).
+The game is developed using a [PyGame tutorial](https://www.youtube.com/watch?v=PjgLeP0G5Yw), and the images are downloaded from the [linked GitHub resource](https://github.com/techwithtim/Side-Scroller-Game/tree/master/images) in the tutorial.

 Key Requirements: